-We will use inventory assessments to determine your strengths and also seek areas to develop for increased effectiveness.
+We will use inventory assessments to determine your strengths and also determine areas to develop for increased effectiveness.

 Where do I want to make an impact?

-Then we look outward, exploring the landscape of local, national, or global issues and how they might be addressed, and identifying potential causes and organizations that are making a difference and needing your involvement.
+Then we look outward, exploring the landscape of local, national, or global issues and how they might be addressed, and identifying potential causes and organizations that are making a difference.

 How do I engage?

-Having answered these three questions, we develop and start you on a plan for purposeful engagement, meaningful service, and fulfilling philanthropy.
+Having answered these three questions, we create a unique plan for purposeful engagement, meaningful service, and fulfilling philanthropy.